open-sudo/ai-infra-evals/methodology/ROADMAP.md

 # AI Infrastructure Evaluation Roadmap

-## 1. Purpose
+## Purpose

-This is a preliminary guide on how to evaluate how reliably AI agents perform real infrastructure work.
+This methodology measures how reliably AI agents perform real infrastructure work.

 Each experiment starts with a realistic infrastructure task.
 An executor agent performs the task in a live multi-node environment.
-A separate evaluator agent then inspects and tests the result.
+A separate evaluator agent then tests the resulting system.

 The evaluator looks at: